The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

 3. Split Leaf Philodendron

-Bring some tropical flare to your space with a split leaf philodendron.
+Bring some tropical flare to your space with a split-leaf philodendron.
 They don't like a compact area for the roots to grow so keep replanting into bigger pots once the roots are balled up and too close for comfort.

 Care: Every 10 days is a good rule of thumb when it comes to watering.
 Fill the pot to the top and let it drain through the soil.
-Do this a few more times to make sure the soil is throughly moist.
+Do this a few more times to make sure the soil is thoroughly moist.

 Sun: Make sure to keep this houseplant about 3 feet from a south facing window with indirect light so it doesn't get scorched.